Walgreens The Thread

 • Direct the air-vent flow toward your face

-• Look straight ahead and keep your head as still as possible
+• Try keeping your head as still as possible

-• Avoid strong odors, eat small amounts of food at a time and avoid alcohol
+• Avoid strong odors, eat small amounts of food at a time, and avoid alcohol and caffeinated beverages

 It's important to keep in mind that what works for one person may not work for everyone.
 You many need to try different preventive methods to find what works for you.
 If you’re still experiencing air sickness despite your best efforts, treatments are available.